WHO, Macron condemn global vaccine divide as COVAX scheme marks first year

 “Nearly 900 million vaccine doses have been administered globally, but over 81% have gone to high- or upper middle-income countries, while low-income countries have received just 0.3%,” Tedros said in a report about the ACT (Access to COVID-19 Tools) Accelerator set up a year ago.

-The European Commission said it had sealed the world's biggest vaccine supply deal, agreeing to buy up to 1.8 billion doses of Pfizer's (PFE.N) vaccine for the next few years as a debate rages over access to shots for the world's poorest people. read more
+The European Commission said it had sealed the world’s biggest vaccine supply deal, agreeing to buy up to 1.8 billion doses of Pfizer’s vaccine for the next few years as a debate rages over access to shots for the world’s poorest people.

 Its President Ursula Von der Leyen, in a recorded message to the WHO press conference: “The response of too many leaders was ‘my country first’.
 We made a different choice.
 We knew that we needed to fight this virus not just at home but in all continents and countries, from Asia’s megacities to Africa’s most remote villages.”